ajbass/lit/README.md

 ## Quick start

 We provide two ways to use the `lit` package.
-For small GWAS datasets where the genotypes can be loaded in R, the `lit()` function can be
+When the genotypes can be loaded in R (small GWAS datasets), the `lit()` function can be used:
-used:

 ``` r
 library(lit)